Orcas are marine mammals with intricate social hierarchies, profound emotional ties, and astounding intelligence.

 7. Subantarctic Orcas

 The subantarctic orcas are the last mentioned on our list of different types of orcas.
-The stranding of a large number of whales in New Zealand in the 1950s led to the discovery of these orcas.
+The stranding of many whales in New Zealand in the 1950s led to the discovery of these orcas.

 However, this was a discovery made in retrospect; at the time, people believed they were a mutant subspecies of the orca species found all over the planet.

-Although they have the same black-and-white coloring and saddle patch patterns as other orcas, these orcas have shorter dorsal fins, rounder heads, and the smallest eye patches of any ecotype, which gives them a highly distinctive appearance.
+Although they have the same black-and-white coloring and saddle patch patterns as other orcas, these have shorter dorsal fins, rounder heads, and the smallest eye patches of any ecotype, giving them a highly distinctive appearance.

 Since then, there have only been a few sightings of this extremely unusual ecotype, but it was sufficient for researchers to determine that they represent a distinct ecotype and not just a mutation.

-It is currently unknown whether or not they are fish specialists, similar to the orcas that live in the Ross Sea, despite the fact that marine experts have observed them eating Patagonian toothfish.
+It is currently unknown whether or not they are fish specialists, similar to the orcas that live in the Ross Sea, even though marine experts have observed them eating Patagonian toothfish.